 - Grace Evangelical Free Church, La Mirada, California

 - Society of Biblical Literature

-Study notes for “Hosea,” “Joel,” “Joshua,” and “Jeremiah” in the Quest Study Bible, second revised edition, Zondervan Publishing Company, forthcoming.
+- Study notes for “Hosea,” “Joel,” “Joshua,” and “Jeremiah” in the Quest Study Bible, second revised edition, Zondervan Publishing Company, 2011.

 - Old Testament theology issues with a focus on major themes and how they are evidenced in the story of Israel